New Jersey Fall Foliage

 New Jersey Fall Foliage Reports, maps and resources to help plan fall foliage hikes and scenic drives.

-For our fall hike recommendations see Best Fall Foliage Hikes in New Jersey.
+For our fall hike recommendations see Best Fall Foliage Hikes in New Jersey and check out the Top 10 Hikes in New Jersey.

 Need even more hike ideas?
-Try our interactive Hike Finder map – now with a 🍁foliage map overlay🍁 in order to choose hikes with the best chance of fall color, updated weekly in season.
+Try our interactive Hike Finder map – now with a 🍁foliage map overlay🍁 during the season in order to choose hikes with the best chance of fall color, updated weekly in season.

-Also check out the book Best Easy Day Hikes New Jersey for a nice selection of easy day hikes.
+Also check out the books Best Day Hikes in New Jersey and Hiking New Jersey (2023) for a nice selection of day hikes.

 *Average New Jersey peak fall color is October 19 through 29*